jp-um/machine_learning_handbook/README.md

 1. Clone the repository
 2. Edit the `ics5110_ml_handbook.tex` file
-   * Find the `TODO` label inside the file, change/add your stuff accordingly
+   * Find the `TODO` labels inside this file (3 instances), change/add your stuff accordingly
 3. Add your term file and bibliography to the `terms` directory.
 This should have the form of `term_initials.tex` where `term` is your actual term and `initials` are your initials (e.g. `overfitting_jpe.tex`).
 Also add your